Gibberlings3/Skills-and-Abilities/README.md

 ### Allow Blade Kit to Specialize in Melee Weapons

 This allows the Bard Blade Kit to specialize (2 slots) in all melee weapons.
 This will also update all non-recruitable Blades within the game to have specialization in the melee weapon(s) of their choice.

+### Allow Fighter Multiclasses to Achieve Higher than Specialized (2 pips) in Weapons Proficiencies

+This allows to select if multiclass fighters can achieve Master (3 pips), High Master (4 pips), or Grand Master (5 pips).

+**PLEASE NOTE:** Enemy NPCs will also receive this bonus and have the appropriate weapon proficiencies to match the player.

 ### Monk Skills (EEex Required)